1945 Hazara Rebellion

 The 1945 Hazara Rebellion was a rebellion by the Hazaras in the Kingdom of Afghanistan which occurred in 1945 and 1946.
 Its causes laid in the introduction of a new tax imposed only on the Hazaras.
 It began in November 1945, when Hazara Rebels under Ibrahim Khan, also known as "Bačča-Gāw-sawār" (Son of the bull rider) revolted against the local administration of Shahristan.
 After a siege lasting for about a week, the district, as well as arms and ammunition, fell into the hands of the rebels.

 There are two different accounts as to how the rebellion ended: According to Encyclopædia Iranica, the Afghan government sent a force to pacify the region and subsequently withdrew the tax.
 According to Niamatullah Ibrahimi, it ended in spring 1946, when Mohammed Zahir Shah sent a delegation to the rebels, offering to lift the tax if the rebels laid down their arms, which was accepted.

+Background

+Taxation

+According to the Hazara historian Basir Ahmad Dowlatabadi, the main grievance was a tax in clarified butter (roghan) known as roghan-e sherkat or roghan-e kata pawi.
+It was imposed during the premiership of Mohammad Hashim Khan on the Hazaras of the Hazarajat alone.
+Every animal was assessed, whether it gave milk or not, including male animals, horses, mules and donkeys.
+Quoting the former member of parliament Abdul Hussain Maqsudi, Dowlatabadi writes that one charak of butter was due each year for every cow, goat and sheep, so that each household owed several sir (one sir being 7 kg).
+Government weighers routinely credited 9 kg of butter as 7.

+A sir of butter sold for about 100 afghanis in Kabul, while the government paid 22 afghanis for it, half in cash and half in cloth from the state mills at Pul-e Khumri and Jabal al-Siraj.
+Taxpayers carried the butter on their backs to the administrative centres, sometimes as far as Kabul.
+Those who could not pay fled with their families to northern Afghanistan or abroad, and their houses and land were confiscated and given to Kuchis or to supporters of the government.
+Dowlatabadi adds that some Hazara khans and mirs took part in this system.

+The butter tax came on top of other levies described by Dowlatabadi: